Reviews

 Robyn is a joy to have in the rehearsal room and is always superbly prepared for the task at hand.”

-— Tom Newall: Conductor and Musical Director
+— Tom Newall: Musical Director and Conductor

 — Colin Mills: Journalist & Writer, University of Manchester